Chicanery (Better Call Saul): Analysis

 The episode's final scene is an homage to the climactic courtroom scene in The Caine Mutiny, in which a suspicious, authoritarian, by-the-book Navy captain cracks under cross-examination.
 Uproxx noted that even the facial expressions of "Chicanery's" three committee members mirror those of three judges in Caine.
 (The film—which Vince Gilligan counts among his favorites—is also referenced in the Breaking Bad episode "Madrigal", in which Mike can be seen watching it.)

 In popular culture

-In the early 2020s, Chuck's monologue at the end would become the subject of many Internet memes.
+In the early 2020s, Chuck's monologue at the end of the episode would become the subject of many Internet memes.